 Do you know of a distinguished individual whose achievements and/or contributions to society on the state, national or international levels justify them for an honorary doctorate degree from the State University of New York?
 If so, the Honorary Degree Committee at SUNY Plattsburgh is soliciting nominations for the honorary doctorate degree, which is the highest form of recognition offered by SUNY to persons of exceptional distinction.

-The Honorary Degree Committee is currently accepting nominations.
+The Honorary Degree Committee is accepts nominations.
 To submit a name, please provide at minimum a one-page convincing statement regarding the relevance and/or appropriateness of the nominee.
 Please include a justification why SUNY Plattsburgh should recommend the individual for an honorary doctorate degree.
 Detailed curriculum vitae, Who's Who entries, reviews or articles about the nominee's work, and/or list of major awards should also be submitted if possible.

 Please submit your nominations to:

 Executive Director of Communications and Public Affairs

 Plattsburgh, NY 12901